Reel

 Locked (white)Speed is locked.
 Disc returns to scrubbing.
 Display shows "PITCH ±##%"

 Tip: Locked pitch persists across play/pause transitions.
 Tap PITCH again to cycle back to Off and reset speed to 1.0x.
+Your pitch is remembered per project.

 LOOP Mode